Expand your PS5 storage for less on Black Friday

-Black Friday SSD deals will be in hot demand this year now that Sony has finally unlocked the storage expansion bay of the PlayStation 5.
-Users can upgrade the console's internal storage capacity beyond the measly amount the PS5 launched with.
+Black Friday PS5 SSD deals are in hot demand and we're seeing some of the lowest ever prices for them right now, so there's no need to wait.
+Users can finally upgrade the console's internal storage capacity beyond the measly amount the PS5 launched with as Sony recently unlocked the expansion bay.

-Picking up one of the best PS5 SSD options around on Black Friday may save you a bit of cash compared to the normal MSRP, but at the same time, the 'deals' might actually just be managing to find stock in the first place as many of our favorite models have been selling out.
-Don't worry, though; we're constantly testing new PS5-compatible SSDs, so we'll let you know which ones are available too beyond the old favorites likes the Samsung 980 Pro, WD SN 850 Black, and the Firecuda 530.
+Picking up one of the best PS5 SSD options in the ongoing Black Friday PS5 deals events can save you a lot of cash.
+This is an excellent turn of events as just a few weeks ago a lot of the best devices had sold out and we could only find scalper listings.
+That could all change going forwards, of course, so we wouldn't even wait for Black Friday at this point as there are some great PS5 SSDs on sale right now.
+Be prepared to pay quite a lot more if you want one with a pre-installed heatsink - pro tip, buy one separately for much less (links below).
+We're constantly testing new PS5-compatible SSDs, so we'll let you know which ones are available too beyond the old favorites likes the Samsung 980 Pro, WD SN 850 Black, and the Firecuda 530.

 If you're going to have a look around yourself, we've listed some retailers below that we'll be checking for Black Friday PS5 SSD options for the next few weeks.
 Be careful, though; you'll want to make sure the specs of the SSD meet Sony's particular requirements.
 We'll run through those on this page, too.
-First up, you can find our favorite PS5 SSD deal of the day directly below, too; it's a real catch.
+First up, you can find our favorite PS5 SSD deals of the day directly below along with recommendations for relevant heatsinks to attach.

 What stores will have Black Friday PS5 deals?